 Is it just me, or is paying back your student loans sometimes as confusing as getting the actual degree itself?
 Unfortunately, you don’t really get a choice in loan servicers for your federal student loans when you graduate.
 It’s just luck of the draw.

-Count yourself lucky, however, if you’re assigned to Great Lakes student loan servicing.
-None of the loan servicers are uniformly good at what they do (see Travis’s nightmare experience with FedLoan), but at least Great Lakes is one of the easier loan servicers to deal with.
+Count yourself lucky, however, if Great Lakes Higher Education Corporation is your federal student loan servicer.
+None of the loan servicers are uniformly good at what they do (see Travis’s nightmare experience with FedLoan).
+But at least Great Lakes is one of the easier loan servicers to deal with.

 Still, Great Lakes is far from perfect (as you probably know, if you’re searching for this loan servicer).
-Read on to hear real stories from real people who’ve dealt with Great Lakes student loan servicing, and what your options are if you’re not happy with them.
+Read on for our Great Lakes student loan servicing review.

-Any good data scientist knows that stories are important, but what really counts at the end of the day is real, objective, measurable data.
-That’s why we polled 386 people from the Student Loan Planner community in July 2018 to hear their experiences with Great Lakes and other federal loan servicers.
+Any good data scientist knows that stories are important.
+But what really counts at the end of the day is real, objective, measurable data.
+That’s why we polled 386 people from the Student Loan Planner® community in July 2018.
+Note that we plan to provide an updated federal loan servicer survey once the pandemic payment freeze is lifted and payments resume.

 On average, Great Lakes received the highest score out of all of the loan servicers: 3.8 out of 5 stars.